 Field-hunting tip

-Look in sedimentary gravel deposits country — that is the host setting where indochinite typically forms.
-If you start seeing none in float, you are in the right ground.
+Look in sedimentary gravel deposits country, the host setting where indochinite typically forms.
 Field specimens usually show a splash-form, pitted, irregular masses habit, so train your eye for that shape before scanning the outcrop.